 They are often recommended by clubs for novice archers because they are easier to find with a metal detector, and overall still offer a great price/quality ratio.

-The majority of aluminium/carbon composite arrows have a thin internal aluminium core with a bonded carbon outer.
+These have a thin internal aluminium core with a bonded carbon outer.
 But this is not the rule!
 There are some other shafts with a carbon inner core and aluminium outer.

 Whether one is back to front or inside out doesn’t matter.
 Both types are a bonded hybrid composite.
 A very popular and very diverse arrow type.